circleupx/circleupx.github.io/_posts/2020-12-05-JSON-API-Exposing-Relationships.md

     }
 ```

-Now if I click the related link to any artist on an album resource I get the following JSON:API document as a response.
+Now if I click the related link to artist on an album resource I get the following JSON:API document as a response.

 ```json
 {